jkingportfolio/CI_PP1_TheCocktailBar/README.md

 ### CSS Validation

 [W3C Jigsaw CSS validation](https://jigsaw.w3.org/css-validator/) was used to validate the CSS used in the website.
-The file passed and produced no errors if testing my own CSS however it did produced some warnings which are related to bootstrap 5.0.2
+The file passed and produced no errors if testing my own CSS however it did produce some warnings which are related to Bootstrap 5.0.2
 <details>
 <summary>CSS styles</summary>
 <img src="docs/validation-html-css/validation-css-style.png">